rodzyn/wifi-presence-detection/README.md

 	export NODE_PATH=/usr/local/lib/node_modules

-In case of troubles with node_pcap installation (here is a tricky part).
-Right now, node_pcap library is not compatible with node 0.6.x
+### node_pcap troubles

-But I found a minimum workaround (full compatibility pull request going to be merged soon) Go to your node modules:
+Right now, node_pcap library is not compatible with node 0.6.x But I found a minimum workaround (full compatibility pull request going to be merged soon) Go to your node modules: